-The entire NMRE utilization management process and UMP will be reviewed on an ongoing basis.
-When requested, the NMRE will complete a UMP evaluation including a review of:
+The entire NMRE utilization management process and UMP are reviewed on an ongoing basis.
+When requested, the NMRE completes a UMP evaluation including a review of:

-- 1. The Utilization Management Plan, - 2.
-All utilization oversight activities, policies, and procedures, - 3.
+1. The Utilization Management Plan, 2.
+All utilization oversight activities, policies, and procedures, 3.
 The appropriateness and relevance of under- and over-utilization measures.

-Documentation of the UMP findings and recommendations will be compiled and shared with the QOC, Operations Committee, NMRE Leadership Committee, the Regional Consumer Council, and Network Providers as appropriate.
+Documentation of the UMP findings and recommendations are compiled and shared with the QOC, Operations Committee, Internal Operations Committee, the Regional Consumer Council, and Network Providers as appropriate.
 The UMP evaluation may lead to:

-- 1. Identification of education/training needs, - 2.
-A recommendation to revise procedures related to utilization, - 3.
-Recommendations pertaining to credentialing, - 4.
-Changes in operations to minimize risks in the delivery of quality services, - 5.
+1. Identification of education/training needs, 2.
+Recommendation to revise procedures related to utilization, 3.
+Recommendations pertaining to credentialing, 4.
+Changes in operations to minimize risks in the delivery of quality services, 5.
 Development of objectives for the coming year.